 It took a little longer than I would have liked but we tried the oliebollen recipe for the first time in the middle of February.
 After mixing everything together and dropping the batter ball by ball into the hot oil I’m happy to report that this family recipe tastes just as I remember them – fresh off the press in Den Oever.
 YUMMY!

 Servings: 16 oliebollen

-Bonus Tip: Serve this delicious doughnut treat with a light dusting of powdered sugar or cinnamon for the authentic dutch experience!
+Bonus Tip: Serve this delicious donut treat with a light dusting of powdered sugar or cinnamon for the authentic Dutch experience!